sashant/vnf-vpc-checkpoint1/README.md

 # Checkpoint Gateway Virtual Server for Virtual Private Cloud using Custom Image

-Use this template to create CheckPoint Gateway(CP-gw)  virtual server using custom image from your IBM Cloud account in IBM Cloud [VPC Gen2](https://cloud.ibm.com/vpc-ext/overview) by using Terraform or IBM Cloud Schematics.
+Use this template to create CheckPoint Gateway(CP-gw) and CheckPoint Management (CP-mgmt)  virtual servers using custom images from your IBM Cloud account in IBM Cloud [VPC Gen2](https://cloud.ibm.com/vpc-ext/overview) by using Terraform or IBM Cloud Schematics.
 Schematics uses Terraform as the infrastructure-as-code engine.
 With this template, you can create and manage infrastructure as a single unit as follows.
 For more information about how to use this template, see the IBM Cloud [Schematics documentation](https://cloud.ibm.com/docs/schematics).

 _The CP-gw virtual server instance only supports BYOL at this time._

 ## Prerequisites

 - Must have access to [Gen 2 VPC](https://cloud.ibm.com/vpc-ext/network/vpcs).
-- The given VPC must have at least one subnet IP address unassigned - the CP-gw VSI will be assigned a IP Address from the user provided subnet as an input.
+- The given VPC must have at least two subnets with at least 2 unassigned IPs in a subnet and 1 unassigned IP in another subnet.
+CP-gw has 2 interfaces and is assigned to 2 IP addresses one from each subnet.
+Cp-mgmt is has 1 interface and is assigned 1 IP address belonging to 1 subnet.

 ## Costs